-Epoxy flooring is undoubtedly the most common choice for floors among DIYers and Painters.
-However, if you want to use this finish on your floor, it’s good to know its advantages and disadvantages.
+Epoxy flooring is one of the most common choices for floors.
+However, before you use it on your floors, you must know its advantages and disadvantages.

-The main advantage of epoxy flooring is that it is super strong and durable.
-Epoxy flooring is usually a two-part formula consisting of a resin and hardener.
-When combined, the result is a very strong finish that will withstand heavy impact, foot traffic, and even vehicle weight.
+The main advantage of epoxy flooring is its strong and durable finish.
+The paint comes in a two-part formula; the resin and hardener.
+When combined, it forms a strong finish that can withstand heavy impact, foot traffic, and vehicle traffic.

 What Is Epoxy Flooring?

 Epoxy flooring, also called resinous flooring, is a finish common for its strength and durability.
 This paint contains additives in its formula that reinforce the finish and also comes in two parts; hardener and resin.
 The combination of these compounds produces a thick plastic finish.

 Because of its formula, epoxy flooring is moisture-resistant.
 As a result, water, oils, grease, and other solvents can’t penetrate its finish, meaning the finish doesn’t peel off.